 Don’t forget to customize your demo to their brand as well.
 It’s always nicer when it’s personal.

 Even once the demo is complete, you can still use emails to convince and convert your potential customer.
-So make sure you keep following up with your prospect.
+So make sure you write a killer demo follow up email.
 Offer to connect them with experienced product managers in their field, set up a second appointment, or provide updates on new features.

 The Dos and Don’ts of a Product Demo Invitation